Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 What Is Children’s Life Insurance?

 Children’s Whole Life Insurance from American Family Life Insurance Company is protection that can last a lifetime.
 Parents or grandparents often take out a life insurance policy for children as a way to get their child started on securing their financial future.
-Getting them started early helps them lock in a lower premium rate, start building cash value and, in the event they pass away, a child life insurance policy helps cover their final expenses, like funeral costs and medical bills.
+Getting them started early helps them lock in a lower premium rate and start building cash value.

 American Family Life Insurance Company offers three coverage levels: $25,000, $50,000 or $75,000, with 10 and 20-year payment options.

 A 10-year payment option 1 means a slightly higher premium, but you may be able to pay it off before your child ventures out on their own.